designstem/projects/waste/index.md

 ## Look for initiatives

-1. Look for 3 initiatives that have found solutions for a waste problem
+1. Look for three initiatives that have found solutions for the waste problem.

-2. Collect what you’ve found and discuss with the class why you choose these initiatives.
+2. Collect what you’ve found and, in class, discuss why you chose these initiatives.

 </section>